abmunawar8/1800_202530_BBY31/README.md

 ### Future Work

-- Scrape web for volunteer oportunities (use API)
+- Scrape web for volunteer opportunities (use API)

 ---